allstack17/vtrigger/README.md

 valorant triggerbot

-built with LLVM clang && uses https://github.com/nlohmann/json. if you don't want to use SIMD or it doesn't work, rebuild the project.
+built with LLVM clang && uses https://github.com/nlohmann/json.

 tested on: ryzen 7 7700 4.5GHz 32gb 4800MHz
-average reaction time:
+average reaction time: 3-8 ms
-* 3-8 ms with default method
-* 1-6 ms with SIMD

 # how to use
 in config file change value from 0x for yourself